BryanWilhite/Blog/presentation/entry/2022/2022-06-26-studio-status-report-2022-06.md

 - switch Studio from Material Design to Bulma 💄 ➡️ 💄✨
 - revise/update `Songhay.HelloWorlds.Activities` [[GitHub](https://github.com/BryanWilhite/Songhay.HelloWorlds.Activities)] with current Studio knowledge of ASP.NET and Azure Functions
 - document how to run ASP.NET via Apache on Linux for future version of kintespace.com 📖
+- document the public APIs of Songhay System (and somehow automate this process) 📖

 This 22<sup>nd</sup> revision is huge change with renewed focus!
 Finally, efforts toward a new kintespace.com are *officially* on the list!